-The financial accounts for the year ended 31 December 2022 comprise the results of Schrole Group Ltd. The legal parent is incorporated and domiciled in Australia where the applicable tax rate is 27.5%.
+The financial accounts for the year ended 31 December 2023 comprise the results of Schrole Group Ltd with unrecognised deferred tax liabilities.
+The legal parent is incorporated and domiciled in Australia where the applicable tax rate is 27.5%.

+2023 2022

-2022 \$ 2021 \$
+\$ \$

 (a) Income tax expense

 Current tax - -

 Deferred tax - -

 - -

+The miner force to complete a loss forms and in more sticities to form

 The prima facie tax payable on loss from ordinary activities before income tax is reconciled to the income tax expense as follows:

-Income tax expense / (benefit) on operating loss

-at 27.5% (2021: 27.5%) (496,671) (670,682)
+Income tax expense / (benefit) on operating loss at 27.5% (2022: 27.5%) (591,157) (496,671)

 Non-deductible items

-- expensed R&D costs 37,506 116,348
+- expensed R&D costs - 37,506

-- depreciation on R&D assets 132,045 72,126
+- depreciation on R&D assets 190,775 132,045

-- share based payments 98,922 389,254
+- share based payments 80,602 98,922

-Temporary differences not recognised 228,198 92,954
+Temporary differences not recognised 319,780 228,198

-Prior period deferred tax asset written off
+Prior period deferred tax asset written off -

-Income tax (expense) / benefit - -
+Income tax (expense) / benefit -

-The applicable weighted average effective tax

-rates are as follows: 0% 0%

-Balance of franking account at year end - -
+The applicable weighted average effective tax rates are as follows: Balance of franking account at year end 0% - 0%

-Potential future income tax benefits attributable to tax losses carried forward have not been brought to account at 31 December 2022, because the Directors do not believe it is appropriate to regard realisation of the future income tax benefits as probable.
+Potential future income tax benefits attributable to tax losses carried forward have not been brought to account at 31 December 2023, because the Directors do not believe it is appropriate to regard realisation of the future income tax benefits as probable.
+Net deferred tax liability has not been recognised.